lanl/metconsin/docs/source/tutorial.rst

     import sys
     import os
-    from metconsin import metconsin_sim,save_metconsin
     import pandas as pd
     from pathlib import Path
     import datetime as dt
     import numpy as np
     import matplotlib.pyplot as plt
-    import cobra as cb
-    import contextlib
     import json
+    import seaborn as sb

 Additionally, we have to add the metconsin package to our path, if it is not there already.
-The following code
+The following code adds the current parent directory to the path, which is the
+``metconsin`` directory if run from the ``Example`` sub-directorie.

 .. code-block:: python

     current = os.path.dirname(os.path.realpath(__file__))
     parent = os.path.dirname(current)
     sys.path.append(parent)
+    from metconsin import metconsin_sim,save_metconsin